M-Term: Learning out in the world

 These 9th and 10th grade classes will have an experiential education focus and many will feature awareness building as well as a service orientation.

 Eleventh graders will choose from a slate of innovative, collaborative, interdisciplinary classes that will take advantage of the new schedule (full-day classes) to offer exciting, project-based learning opportunities not possible during the regular-year schedule.
-View the 2018 May Term course offerings for juniors.
+View the 2018 M-Term course offerings for juniors.

 During May, twelfth grade students will be executing senior projects over the course of the month as is the Menlo tradition.
-However, some seniors might be interested in utilizing May Term for their senior projects by co-developing and serving as a TA for a May Term class as their project.
+However, some seniors might be interested in utilizing M-Term for their senior projects by co-developing and serving as a TA for an M-Term class as their project.

-Menlo Abroad – May Term Global Travel For Grades 9-11
+Menlo Abroad – M-Term Global Travel For Grades 9-11

-Menlo’s global travel learning program will be integrated into May Term as another option for students to consider in lieu of the other May Term courses.
-The international trips, which all feature homestays, will depart in late May with students staying overseas until mid June.
+Menlo’s global travel learning program will be integrated into M-Term as another option for students to consider in lieu of the other M-Term courses.
+The international trips, which all feature homestays, will depart in late May with students staying overseas until mid-June.
 To date, Menlo Abroad programs have gone to Guatemala and India and are looking to add China and other countries in the future.